 5.3.
-Tissue growth and architecture
+Tissue Growth and Architecture

-Morphogenesis also involves the production and organization of extracellular matrix at larger scales.
-Historically, connective tissues making the musculo-skeletal system have been largely investigated in that respect.
-[168] In particular, multiple research groups motivated by tissue engineering perspectives have been focusing on bone morphogenesis and the environmental cues determining bone modelling and remodeling.
-In that context, studies of pre-osteoblasts growing in straight-sided pores of different geometries revealed that curvature is a key predictor for bone tissue growth.
-[169] Similar studies performed with other cell types (e.g., fibroblasts and bone marrow stromal cells) enabled to generalize and show that the rates of cell proliferation and matrix deposition (e.g., fibronectin and collagen) increase with decreasing pore diameter, i.e. increasing curvature.
-[170] In prismatic pores, local tissue growth rates are higher in concave corners compared to flat areas, [171] while cell densities are lower, as cells tend to elongate more with increasing curvature.
-[160] Interestingly, the architecture of the fibrous matrix bears the internal mechanical stresses, which were originally born by the contractile cells and shape the tissue.
-[172] Constraining the distribution of these stresses in the tissue using curved substrates also results in patterns of differentiation, e.g., from fibroblasts to myofibroblasts.
-[5a] To study tissue growth on negative Gaussian curvature surfaces where both concave and convex directions are found, pre-osteoblast cells were grown on capillary bridges of constant mean curvature.
-[99, 127] Tissue growth increased with increasing mean curvature of the surface while reflecting the morphing behavior of a liquid (Figure 8i).
-[99] This observation highlights the relevance of using physical models to understand biological processes, as well as the importance of reliable shape measurements (described in section 3) and a mathematical framework for quantitative curvature descriptions (described in section 2).
+Morphogenesis also involves the production and organization of ECM at larger scales.
+Historically, connective tissues making the musculo-skeletal system have been largely investigated in that respect.^[167] In particular, multiple research groups motivated by tissue engineering perspectives have been focusing on bone morphogenesis and the environmental cues determining bone modeling and remodeling.
+In that context, studies of preosteoblasts growing in straight-sided pores of different geometries revealed that curvature is a key predictor for bone tissue growth.
+[168] Similar studies performed with other cell types (e.g., fibroblasts and bone marrow stromal cells) enabled to generalize and show that the rates of cell proliferation and matrix deposition (e.g., fibronectin and collagen) increase with decreasing pore diameter, i.e., increasing curvature.
+[169] In prismatic pores, local tissue growth rates are higher in concave corners compared to flat areas, [170] while cell densities are lower, as cells tend to elongate more with increasing curvature.[159]
+Interestingly, the architecture of the fibrous matrix bears the internal mechanical stresses, which were originally born by the contractile cells and shape the tissue.[171]
+Constraining the distribution of these stresses in the tissue using curved substrates also results in patterns of differentiation, e.g., from fibroblasts to myofibroblasts.^[5a] To study tissue growth on negative Gaussian curvature surfaces where both concave and convex directions are found, preosteoblast cells were grown on capillary bridges of constant mean curvature.
+[98,126] Tissue growth increased with increasing mean curvature of the surface while reflecting the morphing behavior of a liquid (Figure 8i).
+[98] This observation highlights the relevance of using physical models to understand biological processes, as well as the importance of reliable shape measurements (described in Section 3) and a mathematical framework for quantitative curvature descriptions (described in Section 2).